 Huron County Coroner Dr. Jeffrey Harwood said the victim is a young male in his 20s.
-The Lucas County Coroner's office is expected to specifically identify the victim during an autopsy today.
+The Lucas County Coroner’s Office is expected to specifically identify the victim during an autopsy today.

 “We have a tentative idea who it is,” Harwood said this morning.

 The fire in the parking lot behind the Westwind Drive business was reported at 1:40 a.m.
 Officers arrived four minutes later.
-Cashen said it's unknown who contacted dispatchers about the fire.

 Three Norwalk firefighters responded to the scene.
 Chief Doug Coletta had no further information this morning because the report wasn’t complete.